davidxmoody/davidxmoody.com/_drafts/one-month-of-blogging.md

 title: One month of blogging
 ---

-I have now published three posts a week for the last four weeks.
+I have now published three posts per week for the last four weeks.
 That's about 7,000 words.

 When I started, I just wanted to start.
 I knew I would never be completely ready but I also knew it didn't matter.
 Now that I've been blogging for one month, it's time for a review.
 I want to take stock of what went well and what could have gone better.